 The best way to maintain some legal rights over your life insurance policy but still protect the proceeds from Estate Taxes is by creating an Irrevocable Life Insurance Trust or “ILIT”.
 Since the trust acts as both the owner and the beneficiary of the policy the proceeds remain separate from your estate, eliminating estate tax obligations on your policy.

 When creating your ILIT, you will need to appoint a trustee who will handle the proceeds of your estate and life insurance payout, as directed by your trust, after you pass away.
 The best time to create an ILIT or irrevocable life insurance trust is before you buy your life insurance coverage.
 If you have already purchased your life insurance coverage, you want to create an irrevocable life insurance trust as soon as possible.

-There is a “three year rule” that applies when transferring an existing life insurance policy to an ILIT.
+The “three year rule” applies when transferring an existing life insurance policy to an ILIT.
 If you pass away within 3 years of transferring your policy into an ILIT, the IRS will not recognize your irrevocable trust.
-This is because the IRS does not want people to be able to maintain control of their life insurance policy until they are terminally ill.
+The IRS does not want people to be able to maintain control of their life insurance policy until they are terminally ill.